julianalverio/machine_learning_aws/README.md

 2. **Jupyter Notebook Files for Students**: These Jupyter notebooks can be accessed on indiviudal EC2 instances through the `daily_user/` sub-directory in the `machine_learning_aws/` repository, or through the absolute path `/home/ubuntu/machine_learning_aws/daily_user/`.
 Each of these `daily_user/` repositories will be specific to each EC2 user.
 3. **Data for Students**: Data for this course can be found on the EC2 instances under the `data/` sub-directory in the `machine_learning_aws/` repository, or through the absolute path `/home/ubuntu/machine_learning_aws/data/`.
 To avoid placing large datasets on GitHub, many of the datasets for this course will be downloaded separately via the `wget` command within the AWS EC2 instances.

-## Installing and Configuring Conda Environment on EC2 Instances
+## Installing and Configuring Conda Environment on EC2 Instances: Ubuntu AMI
+Below are the instructions for using an Ubuntu AMI, which is configured through our `aws_api.py` and `setup.py` scripts.
+If you are using a custom AMI, these instructions are not necessary to follow.
+You can follow the instructions in the section below: "Starting a Jupyter Notebook in a Custom AMI".

 Unfortunately, Python does not support sourcing `.bashrc` files, so this sourcing step is required to be done outside of our Python scripts.
 We used the following set of bash commands for each instance to: (1) Source the `.bashrc` file, (2) Create the Anaconda environment `conda_env` using the environment file `environment.yml`, and (3) Start a Jupyter notebook on a specific port that can also be listened to locally.
 These instructions are below:

 1. Copy and paste this command to ssh into a specific EC2 instance, and if prompted, provide the password you were given: